SagaOfAGuy/react-chrome-extension-template/README.md

 # react-chrome-extension-template
-Simple Chrome extension template to use react
+Simple Chrome extension template to use react and tailwind